PorterHenyon/RAG-Bot-v2/SLASH_COMMANDS_UPDATE.md

 Translated by Staff Name
 ```

-**Permission Requirements**:
-- The bot needs **Read Message History** permission
-- If you get a 403 error, ask an admin to grant this permission
+**Why Message ID is Required**:
+- Avoids permission issues with reading message history
+- Works reliably in all channels
+- More precise - you pick exactly which message to translate
+- No ambiguity about which message you want translated

 ---